keikoproj/governor/README.md

 In some cases, on multi-tenant platforms, users can own PDBs which block node rotation/drain if they are misconfigured, pods are in crashloop backoff, or if multiple PDBs are targeting the same pods.

 **pdb-reaper** provides the capability for detecting PDBs in these conditions, and deleting them.
-This is especially useful for pre-production environments where pods might be left around in crashloop, or misconfigured PDBs may exist.
+This is especially useful for pre-production environments where pods might be left around in crashloop, or misconfigured PDBs may exist blocking node drains.

+When pdb-reaper deletes PDBs, it does **NOT** recreate them, this is useful when GitOps is used.
+We recommend using pdb-reaper in non-production environemnts or use the `--dry-run` flag to have event publishing without deletion of PDBs.

+There are many corner-cases where deleting PDBs might be dangerous, please consider such cases when using pdb-reaper.

 ## Usage